azalya-green/DFU2020/README.md

  - [`Detection_Results.csv`](/Data_New/Source_Images/Test_Image_Detection_Results/Detection_Results.csv) file with file names and locations of bounding boxes.

  If you want to detect DFU in your own pictures, replace the DFU images in [`Data_New/Source_Images/Test_Images`](/Data_New/Source_Images/Test_Images) with your own images.

+ Then you need to run correct_overlap.R to remove bonding boxes with large overlap, the proccess favors the bonding box with higher score.

 ## Full Start (Training and Inference)